ChangAlbert42/Lumper/README.md

 All credit goes to the original developer agapoff for developing this great tool with amazing comments to navigate the code base easily!
+Made minor edits for changes to Jira API and personal use (migration from YouTrack to Jira Cloud).
 Original repo found here: https://github.com/agapoff/Lumper

 # Lumper
 The tool for migration from YouTrack to Jira: easy and for free